mesowx/MesoPy/README.md

 Updated soon!

 ## Documentation
 MesoPy contains seven functions that request different types of data from the API.
 Information on function usage can be obtained by typing `help(whatever_function)` into the interactive interpreter.
 Alternatively, you can retrieve this information from code by printing `whateverfunction.__doc__`.
-Alternatively, I have created a text version [here] that describes the paramters associated with each function.
+I have created a text version [here] that describes the paramters associated with each function.

 ## Example Projects
 This will be updated later.
 Possible projects include: